Some of the 120 migrants who recently arrived in Denver planned the trip themselves through social media

 On Wednesday, the city stood up an emergency shelter at a city-owned recreation center to house the newest arrivals, from Central and South America, including Venezuela.
 City officials previously said most are in their 20s and 30s, and two are children.

-Denver leaders are still trying to determine basic details about the bus or buses that brought them, Denver spokeswoman Jill Lys said.
+Denver leaders are still trying to determine basic details about the bus or buses that brought them, Denver spokeswoman Jill Lis said.

 More migrants are expected in coming days, officials said.

-“Definitely we are excited to welcome any kind of support from different community groups and there have been some different community groups that have stepped up to (help),” Lys said.
+“Definitely we are excited to welcome any kind of support from different community groups and there have been some different community groups that have stepped up to (help),” Lis said.
 “And that’s exactly why we’re here in the emergency operations center to mobilize and coordinate the collaboration between city agencies and other community groups to make sure we can meet the needs of these folks.”

 “They are here and we have a responsibility to try and take care of them and that’s what we are doing to the best of our ability,” Dreyer said.
 “We think this is probably an ongoing situation and we are working on longer-term solutions.”

-Note: CORRECTION: This story was updated at 3:40 p.m. on Thursday, Dec.
-8, to correct the spelling of Jill Lis’ name.